Lymah123/little-lemon-analysis-and-sales-report/README.md

 Step six: Print the names of the columns.

-Step seven: Print the sorted data using for loop.
+Step seven: Print the sorted data using a for loop.

 **Task 3: Implement a stored procedure GuestStatus**